-The OPAC note is a note for the patron - it will appear in the OPAC on the patron’s record
+The OPAC note is a note for the patron, it will appear in the patron’s online account on the OPAC

 The Circulation note is meant solely for your library staff and will appear when the circulation staff goes to check an item out to the patron

-The Staff/OPAC asks for the username and password to be used by the patron (and/or staff member) to log into their account in the OPAC and for staff to log in to the staff client.
+The ‘OPAC/Staff interface login’ section asks for the username and password to be used by the patron (or staff member) to log into their account in the OPAC and for staff to log in to the staff interface.

-Staff will only be able to use this log in info to log in to the staff client if they have the necessary permissions.
+Staff will only be able to use this login information to log in to the staff interface if they have at least the catalogue permission.

-If you have set additional patron attributes up, these will appear next
+If you have set additional patron attributes in the administration module, these will appear next

-Finally, if you have EnhancedMessagingPreferences set to ‘allow,’ you can choose the messaging preferences for this patron.
+Finally, if you have the EnhancedMessagingPreferences system preference set to ‘allow,’ you can choose the messaging preferences for this patron.

 Once finished, click ‘Save’